-367 THE TRAGEDY OF MACBETH.
-368 Dramatis Personæ.
+THE TRAGEDY OF MACBETH.

+Dramatis Personæ.

 DUNCAN, King of Scotland.
 Malcolm, ) Sons to the King.
-Donalbain, ) Macbeth, ) Generals of the King's Army.
-Banquo, Lenox, Macduff, Noblemen of Scotland.
-Rosse, Menteth, ) Angus, Cathness, Fleance, Son to Banquo.
+Donalbain, ) Macbeth, ) Banquo, ) Generals of the King's Army.
+Lenox, ) Macduff, Rosse, ) Noblemen of Scotland.
+Menteeth, ) Angus, ) Cathness, ) Fleance, Son to Banquo.
 Siward, General of the English Forces.
 Young Siward, his Son.
-Seyton, an Officer attending on Macbeth.
+Siton, an Officer attending on Macbeth.
 Son to Macduff.
 Doctor.
 Lady Macbeth.
 Lady Macduff.
-Gentlewomen attending on Lady Macbeth.
+Gentlewomen, attending on Lady Macbeth.
 Hecate, and three other Witches.
 Lords, Gentlemen, Officers, Soldiers and Attendants.
 The Ghost of Banquo, and several other Apparitions.
-SCENE, in the End of the fourth Act, lies in England; through the rest of the Play, in Scotland; and, chiefly, at Macbeth's Castle.
-Of this play there is no edition more antient than that of
+SCENE, in the End of the fourth Act, lyes in England; through the rest of the Play, in Scotland; and, chiefly, at Macbeth's Castle.